 However, if you actually have a second player to wield the other controller, it becomes laughably easy, since a crouching Sonic is immune to the boss' attack, and Tails will always respawn if you manage to get him killed.

-The 8-bit versionReleased for the Sega Master System and Game Gear, this version was actually the first to be released, although the Genesis version appears to be the canon one.
+The 8-bit versionReleased for the Sega Master System and Game Gear, this version was actually the first to be released and thus Tails' official debut, although the Genesis version appears to be the canon one.
 It was anonymously developed by a game company called Aspect.Bored after defeating Robotnik a little while back, Sonic leaves South Island in search of adventure.
 When he returns, he finds most of his animal friends, including his best bud Tails, gone.
 He finds a letter from Tails, which states that Robotnik is behind the kidnappings, and he's holding Tails ransom for the six Chaos Emeralds inside his lair, the Crystal Egg Zone.
 Justifiably riled up, Sonic sets off once again to take down Robotnik.This version of Sonic 2 builds on its predecessor with somewhat faster gameplay, even including loops in one Zone.
 It also includes some differences from its 16-bit counterpart, such as Zone gimmicks including mine carts and hang gliders, the lack of a spin dash (perhaps due to being this being the first version released), and the omission of Tails as a playable character (for obvious reasons, of course).Once again, however, the Emeralds are collected in the second act of each Zone, except for the sixth, where it's the reward for beating the penultimate Zone's boss after collecting the first five.
 Getting all of them grants access to the true final Zone, the areforementioned Crystal Egg, where Sonic confronts Robotnik in a final battle to save Tails.It's also the only SMS/GG Sonic game to not have Special Stages.

 Tropes appearing in this version: